buying guide

 Good for: Tech-savvy owners who want feeding monitoring and remote control.

-SureFeed feeders, prescription diet solutions, multi-cat systems.
-Expensive but solve specific problems that cheaper feeders can’t touch.
-Consider pet insurance for these higher-value purchases, especially if your cat has health issues requiring specialized feeding.
+SureFeed feeders, prescription diet solutions and multi-cat systems live here.
+Expensive, but they solve problems cheaper feeders cannot touch.
+Consider pet insurance for these higher-value purchases, especially if your cat has health issues requiring specialised feeding.

 Good for: Multi-cat homes, prescription diets, households with food aggression.